 ABOUT

-The origin of images from art history and everyday culture in the Central and Eastern European context is the starting point of his artistic process.
+Images from art history and everyday culture in the Central and Eastern European context are the starting point of his artistic process.
 Historical objects such as postcards and stamps serve as points of reference and refer to questions of mobility and circulation of the pictorial.
-Based on this, his artistic work intends to reflect on how historical imagery and art can be reconfigured under the conditions of the present.

 For further information please get in touch through: studio@conradhuebbe.com